Ignatz Mühlwenzel

 Ignatz Heinrich Mühlwenzel (c.
-1690 - 11 July 1766) was a Bohemian mathematician.
+1690 – 11 July 1766) was a Czech mathematician.

 Life

 Ignatz Heinrich Mühlwenzel (referred to in Biographisches Lexikon des Kaiserthums Oesterreich as Heinrich Mühlwenzel) was a member of the Jesuit order and a professor of mathematics at the University of Prague.
-He was of minority German ethnicity in western Czech border.
+He was of minority German ethnicity in western border of the Kingdom of Bohemia.
 He was a skilled optician who ground lenses for his own telescopes.
 Mühlwenzel is notable because his mathematical "descendants," which include Johann Radon, number more than 10,000.

-In 1736 he published Fundamenta mathematica ex arithmetica, geometria et trigonometria.
+In 1736, he published Fundamenta mathematica ex arithmetica, geometria et trigonometria.